Rovers (Australia): Baden-Powell Award

 The Baden-Powell Award (B-P Award), is the peak award in Rovers.
 It encourages participation, assistance and leadership, gaining outdoor adventure skills, special interests and undertaking an adventurous journey and a personal development or leadership course.
 The award certificates are signed in facsimile by the Chief Scout of Australia.
-Award recipients in states usually receive the award from the state governor, (Northern Territory Rovers may receive theirs from the Territory Administrator and ACT Rovers may receive theirs from the Governor-General) as a part of their Branch's annual or bi-annual awards presentation.
+Award recipients in states usually receive the award from the state governor, (Northern Territory Rovers may receive theirs from the Territory Administrator and ACT Rovers may receive theirs from the Governor-General) as a part of their branch's annual or bi-annual awards presentation.

-Adult recognition award
+Adult recognition awards

-The National Rover Service Award is an adult recognition award presented for outstanding contribution of lasting impact to the Rover Section over a sustained period of at least five years' by a Rover and ten years' by a Rover Adviser, leader or other supporter.
+The National Rover Service Award is an adult recognition award presented for outstanding contribution of lasting impact to the Rover Section over a sustained period of at least five years' by a rover and ten years' by a rover adviser, leader or other supporter.

 In four states, the National Rover Service Award is named to recognise the contribution to Rovering in that state by an early leader: